marijnh/Eloquent-JavaScript/03_functions.md

 A function is created with an expression that starts with the keyword `function`.
 Functions have a set of _((parameter))s_ (in this case, only `x`) and a _body_, which contains the statements that are to be executed when the function is called.
 The function body of a function created this way must always be wrapped in braces, even when it consists of only a single ((statement)).

-{{index "power example"}}
+{{index "roundTo example"}}

 A function can have multiple parameters or no parameters at all.
-In the following example, `makeNoise` does not list any parameter names, whereas `power` lists two:
+In the following example, `makeNoise` does not list any parameter names, whereas `roundTo` (which rounds `n` to the nearest multiple of `step`) lists two:

 ```
 const makeNoise = function() {